ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 ## Step 10: Write our contract {#write-contract}

-Now time that our environment is set up, onto more exciting stuff: _writing our smart contract code!_
+Now that our environment is set up, on to more exciting stuff: _writing our smart contract code!_

 Open up the my-nft project in your favorite editor (we like [VSCode](https://code.visualstudio.com/)).
 Smart contracts are written in a language called Solidity which is what we will use to write our MyNFT.sol smart contract.‌

 1. Navigate to the `contracts` folder and create a new file called MyNFT.sol

-2. Below is our NFT smart contract code, which based off of the [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc721) library’s ERC-721 implementation.
+2. Below is our NFT smart contract code, which we based on the [OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc721) library’s ERC-721 implementation.
 Copy and paste the contents below into your MyNFT.sol file.

    ```solidity
    //Contract based on [https://docs.openzeppelin.com/contracts/3.x/erc721](https://docs.openzeppelin.com/contracts/3.x/erc721)